I have to start off by saying THANK YOU.

 So.
 These granola bars.
 They are really, really yummy.
 Satisfying in all the ways that count; filling without making you feel full, and a salty-sweet flavor balance to make you feel like you’ve gotten everything you need.
 Maybe more.
 I have been relying heavily on these to fill the 11am / 4pm gap, avoid late night bad food decisions, and I’ve mowed down a couple (maybe more) for my personal favourite: breakfast-in-a-taxi/airplane/subway/train.
 Hey, at least I get to sit down.

-The matcha green tea powder is of course what makes the granola bars green.
-It has a lovely tea-like flavor (thank you, captain obvious), and a nice little bitter nuance that I dig.
-But because matcha is a bit of a specialty item that can be hard to find and so darn expensive, the you can of course omit it entirely.
-Maybe sprinkle in another kind of superfood powder if you have it (lucuma, maca, baobab, raw cacao), cocoa powder, or protein powder, or whatever else you’re in the mood for.
+The matcha green tea powder is what makes the granola bars green.
+It has a lovely tea-like flavor as it is literally ground tea leaves — a whole food!
+This beautiful and ancient Japanese tea / tradition is a specialty item that has become very popular worldwide.
+The quality can differ greatly between brands and styles (culinary vs. ceremonial grade) and I encourage you to look into the process, brand, and source for the matcha that’s right for you and your preferences.
+Because it is a rarity and a very prized food, it can be cost prohibitive and in that case you are welcome to sprinkle in another kind of superfood powder if you have it (lucuma, maca, baobab, raw cacao -all with their own unique ancestral roots, uses, and traditions), cocoa powder, or protein powder, or whatever else you’re in the mood for.
 The point is, these are flexible and simple, and a great granola bar base recipe for you to play with.
 Party on.

 The brown rice syrup makes the granola bars ooey-gooey, but because it isn’t overly sweet, I poured in a few tablespoons of maple syrup for good measure.
 If you are not vegan, you could replace the maple syrup with honey, but I wouldn’t replace the rice syrup with honey because then these would be way too sweet.
 Just sayin’.